 Encoding was executed by “ENABLE_TRACING = 1”.
 Decoding was executed when the cluster was full and busy, so reported decoder time is a bit over estimated.
 New timing results will be provided later.

+RA Simulatoin (both encoder and decoder) and LB simulation (only decoder) were re-executed with correct setting (“ENABLE_TRACING = 0”).